g00fy75dk/psimgbck/README.md

 Hopefully this script will have some ideas that others might find useful for their own projects.

-It can be a bit difficult to read, as I had to replace the command "get-childitem" with the much, much faster "[System.IO.Directory", but the increase in speed was unbelievable!
+It can be a bit difficult to read, as I replaced some command with the much, much faster "System.IO", but the increase in speed was unbelievable!

 As with all "projects" extra features got added and now the following is handled by the script:
 .image folder are cleared of non-image files